diamirio/backend-nx-skeleton/README.md

 ### brownie - @webundsoehne/brownie

-A CLI interface for creating `nx` workspaces and Docker templates from scratch.
+A CLI interface for creating `@nrwl/nx` workspaces and Docker templates from scratch.

 [**Read more...**](./packages/brownie/README.md)